meatsby/meatsby.github.io/content/Tech Stacks/AWS/Amazon EC2/Amazon EC2.md

 ### Amazon Elastic File System (EFS)
 ![[EFS.png]]
-- A managed NFS (Network File System) that can be mounted on many EC2
+- A managed NFS (Network File System) that can be mounted on 100s of EC2s
 - EFS works with EC2s in multiple AZs
 - Compatible with Linux-based AMIs
 	- POSIX file system